Charles Ramsden Bailey papers, 1839-1933

 - Library Services and Technology Act (LSTA) grant, 2007-2008

-Charles R. Bailey was born 31 Aug 1839 in Hanley, England, the son of Charles and Jane Bailey.
-His father, though a good man, "was one of those kind of men who lacked fortitude and was very easily led by company to drink."
-His mother eventually left him and moved to Lancashire, where a cousin of their's moved in with them.
-She was a Latter-day Saint, and after several months both mother and son were baptized.
+Charles R. Bailey was born on August 31, 1839 in Hanley, England, the son of Charles and Jane Bailey.
+His father, though a good man, "was one of those kinds of men who lacked fortitude and was very easily led by company to drink."
+His mother eventually left him and moved to Lancashire, where a cousin of theirs moved in with them.
+She was a Latter-day Saint, and after several months, both mother and son were baptized.

-In the early spring of 1855, they immigrated to the United States, with their eyes set to going to "Zion".
+In the early spring of 1855, they immigrated to the United States, with their eyes set to going to Zion."
 They entered a company and were soon bound for Utah.
-In 1859 Charles moved to Cache Valley and settled in Maughn's Fort (Wellsville).
-While there he met and married a girl, but in a short time was divorced, since her mother had planned for her to marry another.
-Peter Maughn, then president of the stake promised him that: "You will marry two faithful Latter-day Saint girls and will raise a large family."
-This promise was fulfilled, though: "it took three and a half years to bring it about."
-Charles Bailey was well liked by many and died peacefully in Wellsville, Utah, on January 16, 1910.
+In 1859, Charles moved to Cache Valley and settled in Maughan's Fort (Wellsville).
+While there, he met and married a girl, but in a short time they were divorced since her mother had planned for her to marry another.
+Peter Maughan, then president of the stake, promised him that "you will marry two faithful Latter-day Saint girls and will raise a large family."
+This promise was fulfilled, though "it took three and a half years to bring it about."
+Charles Bailey was well-liked by many and died peacefully in Wellsville, Utah, on January 16, 1910.

 Restrictions on Use

-Permission to publish material from the Charles Ramsden Bailey papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Charles Ramsden Bailey papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Preferred Citation